 Alexis Wichowski is a public servant, teacher, and writer.
-She serves as an adjunct associate professor in Columbia University’s School of International and Public Affairs, teaching in the Technology, Media, and Communications (TMaC) specialization.
-She is also Deputy Chief Technology Officer for Innovation for the City of New York.
-She previously served New York City as an Associate Commissioner at the newly established Department of Veterans’ Services and a Disaster Relief Field Responder before and during 9/11.
+She serves as Deputy Chief Technology Officer for Innovation for the City of New York and adjunct associate professor in Columbia University’s School of International and Public Affairs, teaching in the Technology, Media, and Communications specialization.
+She previously served New York City as an Associate Commissioner at the newly established Department of Veterans’ Services and a Disaster Relief Field Responder for the American Red Cross before and during 9/11.

-Other government work includes Program Officer for the US Department of State’s Office of eDiplomacy, Diplomatic Innovation Division under then-Secretary of State Hillary Clinton, and Director of Media Analysis Strategy at the Permanent Mission of the United States to the United Nations.
+Other government work includes Program Officer for the US Department of State’s Office of eDiplomacy in the Diplomatic Innovation Division and Director of Media Analysis & Strategy at the Permanent Mission of the United States to the United Nations, both during the Obama administration.
 Awards include the Presidential Management Fellowship, two Meritorious Honor Awards, a Distinguished Dissertation Award, a student-nominated teaching award, and a Fulbright.
-Outside government, Wichowski has worked in media impact research, information architecture development, academic book indexing, web coding, theater production, foreign sitcoms, and pretzel vending.
+Outside government, Wichowski has worked in media impact, information architecture, academic book indexing, web coding, theater production, foreign sitcoms, and pretzel vending.

 Wichowski holds a PhD in Information Science from the University at Albany's College of Engineering and Applied Sciences and a BA in Chinese from Connecticut College, completed in three years cum laude.
 She lives in Brooklyn with her family and reads science fiction voraciously.